 The address is 260 Vo Van Tan, District 3, Ho Chi Minh City

-Unlike Pho, the Banh Mi sandwich originates from the southern part of the country, allegedly in Saigon.
-Though they’re available all over the country, you will find the best Banh Mi sandwiches in Vietnam’s southern and central cities.
+Unlike Pho, the Banh Mi originates from the southern part of the country.
+Although bread is sold everywhere but you can only find the best breads in the central cities of Vietnam

 Pro Tip: Be sure to eat a Banh Mi in Hoi An